wbott/rag-movie-rec/README.md

 **Ask about movies by genre, actors, plot summaries, or reviews — just like chatting with a friend.**

+## 🎯 Why This Project?

+**Traditional movie search is broken.** You know the feeling:
+- 🤔 *"I want something like Inception but not sci-fi"*
+- 😤 *"Show me action movies but make them smart"*
+- 🎭 *"Find me movies with that actor from that thing"*

 ---

 ## ✨ Features